Terms and Conditions

-Your contact and family information are treated as strictly confidential and will not be shared with other person or organization without your permission.
-If you wish me to communicate with anyone other than you regarding your family research, I will need your written permission to do so.
+Your contact and family information are treated as strictly confidential and will not be shared with other people or organisation without your permission.
+Please inform Sarah if you wish your family research to be shared with other people.

-I will confirm your instructions in writing and my understanding of the research according to your chosen package or research requirements before commencing the research.
+Sarah will confirm your instructions in writing and her understanding of the research according to your chosen package or research requirements before starting the research.

-I may from time to time ask your permission to publish extracts from my research on my website and social media sites.
+From time to time you may be asked to publish extracts from the research on Unlock Your Past website and/or social media sites.

 If you provide details of any previous research it is your responsibility to ensure its accuracy to avoid any research being inadvertently repeated, unless you specifically instruct Sarah to check its accuracy.
 Any effort expended during the course of the research which leads to information you already know or have found yourself but have not disclosed prior to research starting, will still be billed.

 There are occasions when research does not provide information about an individual.
 This happens when a record is not available or simply when families are not registering events.
-Therefore, I cannot guarantee that I will be able to find a particular person(s), family or other information.
+Therefore, Sarah cannot guarantee that a particular person(s), family or other information will be found.
 However, all research may be considered positive if it is viewed that a particular document or direction has been “ruled out”.

 All research, even that which does not yield positive results, will be charged.
 A record of all unsuccessful searches will be provided as part of the completed research.
-This will allow both you and I, and any future researcher who may be engaged, to see what research was attempted to prevent any duplication of future work.
+This will allow you, and any future researcher who may be engaged, to see what research was attempted to prevent any duplication of future work.

-Before I finalise the report, there may be instances when sensitive information is found and I will ask you whether you want to have any potentially sensitive issues excluded from the research I present to you.
-These may include the following:
+There may be instances when sensitive information is found.
+Therefore, Sarah will ask you whether you want any potentially sensitive issues excluded from the research report These may include the following: